pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

 They are described in detail in the following sub-sections.

-**Before you Begin:**
+**Before you Begin**

-You need to have OpenSSL and Java Development Kit (JDK) installed, as the commands in this section are based on OpenSSL and Java Keytool.
+As the steps in this section use either OpenSSL or Java Keytool, install OpenSSL and Java Development Kit (JDK) on the hosts that will be used to  generate TLS certificates, keys, keystores are truststores.

 NOTE: